openconfig/reference/rpc/gnmi/gnmi-union_replace.md

 bootz configuration items can be expressed as OC, NY and CLI.
 Bootz defines an order (or precedence) to apply the configuration name spaces to the NOS.
-The order is dynamic configuration, followed by bootz configuration, followed by gNSI configuration.
+The order is dynamic configuration, followed by [boot_config](https://github.com/openconfig/bootz/blob/e0eb604d8e7e089ecf0d4553cce79de769328173/server/entitymanager/proto/entity.proto#L55) configuration, followed by gNSI configuration.
+That is, first apply dynamic configuration, then apply the boot_config (set by bootz) which may override dynamic configuration.
+Finally, apply gNSI configuration which may override dynamic and boot_config.

+Note that bootz may [configure gNSI values](https://github.com/openconfig/bootz/blob/e0eb604d8e7e089ecf0d4553cce79de769328173/server/entitymanager/proto/entity.proto#L32).
+This is treated as gNSI config, using the gNSI interface.
+The order of config application still follows the dynamic -> boot_config -> gnsi order.

 When enabled, gNSI and bootz each reserve exclusive write access to the configuration items they manage.  gNSI pathz may also be used to restrict read